 Teaching

 I supervise MSc and BSc students in their thesis.
 I prefer to supervise students on topics related to my projects and research field in general.
-Potential students can have a look at the possible thesis topics.
+Potential students can have a look at the possible thesis topics on water quality and health, or on large-scale river pollution.
 In case you are interested in a thesis in the field of water, climate and health, please do not hesitate to get in touch to discuss opportunities.
 In many cases we can come up with a topic that fits my work and your interests.